echo-air-model/echo-air-model.github.io/docs/code_details/environmental_justice_calcs.md

    * `exposure_gdf`: a geodataframe with the exposure concentrations and allocated population by racial group
    * `population_columns`: a list of population columns to use from the population input file
    * `verbose`: a Boolean indicating whether or not detailed logging statements should be printed
+   * `dpm`: a Boolean indicating whether or not to calculate percentiles for DPM
 2. Outputs:
    * `df_pctl`: a dataframe of exposure concentrations by percentile of population exposed by group
 3. Methodology: